 Nursing Home Neglect

-If you suspect that a member of your family is suffering nursing home abuse or neglect, contact the Law Offices of Michael A. DeMayo as soon as possible.
+If you suspect that a member of your family is suffering from nursing home abuse or neglect, contact DeMayo Law Offices as soon as possible.
 Nursing home abuse and neglect can cause serious emotional and physical problems and can put the ongoing health of your loved ones at risk.
 Our attorneys aren’t afraid to take on negligent nursing homes and their team of lawyers.
-We’ll fight for your rights, so you can focus on your family.
-Schedule a free consultation today by calling 1-877-529-1222
+We’ll fight for your rights so you can focus on your family.
+Schedule a free consultation today by calling (877) 333-1000.